intelliot/x-address-proposal/src/README.md

   if (Number.isInteger(this.tag) === false) {
     throw new Error(`Invalid tag: ${this.tag}`);
   }
-  myTagBuffer = Buffer.alloc(8);
+  myTagBuffer = Buffer.alloc(8); // 8 bytes = 64 bits
   myTagBuffer.writeUInt32LE(this.tag, 0);
 } else {
   myTagBuffer = Buffer.alloc(0);
 }
 const tagBuffer: Buffer = myTagBuffer;

 // 4.
-Concat accountID, tagBuffer, and networkByte to create payload const payload = Buffer.concat([accountID, tagBuffer, networkByte]);
+Convert expiration to Buffer (UInt32LE)
+let myExpirationBuffer: Buffer;
+if (this.expiration !== undefined) {
+  if (Number.isInteger(this.expiration) === false) {
+    throw new Error(`Invalid expiration: ${this.expiration}`);
+  }
+  myExpirationBuffer = Buffer.alloc(4); // 4 bytes = 32 bits
+  myExpirationBuffer.writeUInt32LE(this.expiration, 0);
+} else {
+  myExpirationBuffer = Buffer.alloc(0); // no expiration
+}
+const expirationBuffer: Buffer = myExpirationBuffer;

 // 5.
+Concat networkByte, expirationBuffer, tagBuffer, and accountID
+//    to create the payload to be checksummed.
+//    NB: The ordering of these values has been changed from an earlier draft of this spec. const payload = Buffer.concat([networkByte, expirationBuffer, tagBuffer, accountID]);

+// 6.
 SHA256 x 2 and take first 4 bytes as checksum
 const checksum = sha256(sha256(payload)).slice(0, 4);

-// 6.
-Encode the checksum in base58
-const checksum_base58 = codec.encode(checksum);

 // 7.
+Encode the expiration with the checksum, in base58.
+//    NB: Put the checksum first so that any change to the address/tag/network/expiration
+//        changes the first several characters of the resulting address. const checksumAndExpirationBase58 = codec.encode(Buffer.concat([checksum, expirationBuffer]));

+// 8.
 Decide to use '0' as our delimiter.
 It must be a character that
 //    does not appear in our base58 alphabet, so it can only be '0' or 'l' const DELIMITER = '0';

-// 8.
+// 9.
 Form the "X Address" and return it:
 //    - Start with 'X' or 'T' to make the address format obvious;
 //    - Lead with the checksum so that any (valid) change to the
-//      address/tag/network changes the first several characters of
+//      address/tag/network/expiration changes the first several characters of
 //      the resulting address;
 //    - Append the tag next for easy parsing.
 //      To get the tag, take everything between DELIMITER and 'r'